SoCFPGA-learning/Chameleon96/3-SD-card+Preloader/README.md

 * Exit the program.

-### Process for u-boot included with EDS versions up to 19.0
+### Process for u-boot included with EDS versions below 19.1

-Note: Following steps should be valid for SoC EDS Standard versions up to 19.0.
+Note: Following steps should be valid for SoC EDS Standard versions below 19.1.
 Note: If we want to use another version of u-boot jump to the next point.